jonpotz/rustdeskgen/README.md

 RustDesk Client Generator with Encrypted Credentials
 ============================

 This PowerShell script generates a customized RustDesk installer script and a batch file to run it with appropriate execution policy settings.
-It supports optional encryption of configuration data and optional email notification after installation.
+It supports optional encryption of configuration data ( public key / perm password ) and optional email notification ( also can be encrypted ) after installation.

 Features
 --------